phansch/mini_rfc_for_cargo_lint_configuration/README.md

 expect to be able to configure tool lints through a Cargo configuration file.

 - Pro: Everyone already has it.
 No need for additional files.
--
-- Con: The file might get too big or too hard to maintain together with other sections
 - Con: People might say that the Cargo.toml is part of Cargo which should just be concerned about package management and not lint configuration.
 - Con: Users might not expect external tool configuration to go into Cargo.toml